 Hatcho Miso, a fundamental seasoning in Japanese cuisine closely associated with the great shogun, is deeply embedded in the food culture of Okazaki.
 By visiting Okazaki, you can learn about the traditional methods of producing Hatcho Miso and experience its rich flavors.
 Why not embark on a journey to enjoy a wonderful culinary experience in Okazaki?

-・Approximately 40 minutes by train from Nagoya Station
+・Approx. 40 minutes by train from Nagoya Station ・Approx. 70 minutes by train from Central Japan International Airport, Nagoya (NGO)

 The contents on this page may partially contain automatic translation.